berlinplan/berlinplan.github.io/readme.md

 Clear values and non-hierarchical structures (equality) in Ideological Groups versus Pathocratic armies with double Morals.

-#### having no defined values and act Moral, bullshit?
+### having no defined values and act Moral, bullshit?

 > morality: standards of behaviour; principles of right and wrong.
 (190)

 > Absence of clear values hinders moral acts, enabling corruption and eroding societal morality in psychopathic democracies.(122)

-#### Can the voting app be used to prevent moral collapse?
+#### How to prevent the moral collapse and edtablish a Society ?

-> Can a sector where each group defines its values bring an end to institutionalized religion and eliminate religious leaders?
+> Can a sector in the Voting app where each group defines its values bring an end to institutionalized religion and eliminate religious leaders?

-<sub> **Can societies be established again?** </sub>

 > <sub> Individuals who share similar values, such as Buddhists, Hindus, Christians, Muslims, atheists, and Western values, can form a group.</sub>